 The term ‘reconciliation’ is used to refer either to a process or to an outcome or goal.
 Reconciliation, as an outcome, is an improvement in the relations among parties formerly at odds with one another.
 The nature and degree of improvement required to qualify as reconciliation for any particular context is a matter of disagreement among theorists.
 So too, the reasons why relations have improved may play a role in determining whether reconciliation has genuinely taken place.
 That is, on some accounts, two parties will count as reconciled only if their better future relations result from their having satisfactorily dealt with the emotional, epistemic, and/or material legacy of the past.
 While the outcome of reconciliation is oriented toward a future marked by peaceful and just relations, the processes of reconciliation are typically oriented towards the continuing bad feelings, suspicions, or harms that were created by the conflicts and injustices of the past.

 Philosophical interest in reconciliation as a moral and political value grew in the 1990s in response to its invocation during South Africa’s dramatic transition from apartheid to democracy (National Unity and Reconciliation Act, No. 34 of 1995; South African Truth and Reconciliation Commission Final Report 1998).
-The South African case, as well as the difficult issues left in the wake of other civil conflicts of the era, including the genocide in Rwanda and the wars in the former Yugoslavia, led political and legal thinkers to define the topic of transitional justice (see the entry on transitional justice).
-The question of transitional justice is: how can post-conflict societies justly make the transition to stable and (it is usually stipulated) democratic government given the reality of past wrongs and harms (Minow 1998, Teitel 2002)?
+The South African case, as well as the difficult issues left in the wake of other civil conflicts and periods of repression of the era, including the transitions from military juntas in South America and the wars in the former Yugoslavia, led political and legal thinkers to define the topic of transitional justice (see the entry on transitional justice).
+The question of transitional justice is: how can post-conflict and/or post-repression societies justly make the transition to stable and (it is usually stipulated) democratic government given the reality of past wrongs and harms (Minow 1998, Teitel 2002, C. Murphy 2017)?
 Of overriding importance is establishing the conditions that will ensure that such abuses happen “Never Again.”
 In South Africa in the 1990s, ‘reconciliation’ seemed to be of crucial importance to a just transition.
 It was in the name of this value that the Truth and Reconciliation Commission (TRC) offered amnesty from prosecution to those guilty of politically motivated human rights abuses in return for their full and truthful testimony.
-Theorists and political analysts debate the extent to which the TRC contributed to reconciliation in South Africa, as well as whether its Commissioners properly conceived of reconciliation (Tutu 1999, Rotberg and Thompson 2000, Gibson 2004, Hamber 2009, Allais 2012).
+Theorists and political analysts debate the extent to which the TRC contributed to reconciliation in South Africa, as well as whether its Commissioners properly conceived of reconciliation (Tutu 1999, Rotberg and Thompson 2000, Gibson 2004, Hamber 2009, Allais 2012, Bates et al. 2020).

-Increasingly, political theorists and philosophers discuss the value of reconciliation in other political and legal contexts.
-For example, one now sees the language and theories of reconciliation, which were originally developed to deal with transitional contexts, applied as well to stable, non-transitional democracies.
-Discussions of how well-established states such as the United States, Canada, or Australia deal with their own historical legacies of injustice are frequently posed as questions about the reconciliation of groups that continue to live in relationship with one another rather than as the more solitary problem of “coming to terms with the past” (Thompson 2002, Brooks 2004, Barkan and Karn 2006, Kymlicka and Bashir 2010).
+Increasingly, theorists and philosophers apply the language and theories of reconciliation, which were originally developed to deal with transitional contexts, to stable, non-transitional democracies.
+Discussions of how white settler states such as the United States, Canada, and Australia deal with their own historical legacies of injustice are now often posed as debates about reconciliation (Thompson 2002, Brooks 2004, Barkan and Karn 2006, Kymlicka and Bashir 2010, Coulthard 2014, Jung 2018).
 The value of reconciliation is also sometimes appealed to within discussions of criminal law, especially among those who are interested in investigating alternative sentencing procedures and sanctions.
 “Restorative justice” advocates conceptualize crime as a problem in the relationship among the offender, the victim, and the local community, and look to measures such as restitution payments and face-to-face dialogue in order to restore that relationship (Braithwaite 2000, van Ness and Strong 2002).
 Whether civil law, too, is amenable to interpretations that emphasize broken and repaired relationships is an open question (Radzik 2014).
 Meierhenrich (2008) notes connections between the value of reconciliation and practices in civil law traditions of “conciliation,” where the emphasis is on the accommodation of competing claims

 Finally, reconciliation has emerged as a topic among moral theorists who discuss the ethical issues that arise in the aftermath of everyday forms of wrongdoing, such as transgressions within friendships or family relationships (Walker 2006, Griswold 2007, Radzik 2009).
 Much of this discussion takes place in the literature on forgiveness (see the entry on forgiveness).
 Here, theorists ask whether one may reconcile with a wrongdoer without also forgiving him, or forgive a person without reconciling.
 Such questions arise as well in the literature on reconciliation in political and legal contexts, where there are often strong objections to forgiving the wrongdoers (who may, after all, remain unrepentant for committing atrocities) or to placing other people under pressure to forgive them.
 For some, a conception of reconciliation that does not require forgiveness offers a positive way forward in these difficult cases (e.g., Eisikovits 2009, Verdeja 2009, C. Murphy 2010).